An Alarming Number of Kids are Badly Burned Each Year by Instant Soup

 "It's important for us to remember, and for parents to remember, that these are just thin containers with boiling water in them," said Dr. Courtney Allen, a pediatric emergency fellow at Emory University who led the research for this study.
 "I think there's an assumption that these are safer than soups coming out of a stove," she said, "when, in fact, they're not."

-Researchers say the peak age for the burns was 7-years-old and most burns occurred on the child’s torso.
-Dr. Allen adds that researchers and parents would like the food product industry that makes instant soup to consider structural changes to packaging of the soup to prevent injuries, like making them more difficult to tip over.
+Researchers say the peak age for the burns was 7 years old and most burns occurred on the child’s torso.
+Dr. Allen adds that researchers and parents would like the food product industry that makes instant soup to consider structural changes to the packaging of the soup to prevent injuries, like making them more difficult to tip over.

 So what can parents do to help prevent these types of burns?
 Experts suggest pouring the soup into a regular bowl rather than serve the soup in the disposable cup, and making sure the soup is warm rather than hot.
 Often just a few ice cubes can quickly cool down the temperature of hot soup or placing the soup in the fridge for a few minutes can also help.